apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 that do not support actual token renewal.

 In Spark, DT "renewal" is enabled by giving the application a Kerberos keytab.
-A keytab is basically your Kerberos password written into a plain text file, which is why it's so sensitive.
+A keytab is basically your Kerberos password written into a plain text file, which is why it's so sensitive: if anyone is able to get hold of that keytab file, they'll be able to authenticate to any service as that user, for as long as the credentials stored in the keytab remain valid in the KDC.

 By having the keytab, Spark can indefinitely maintain a valid Kerberos TGT.

 With Kerberos credentials available, Spark will create new DTs for the configured services as old